tuda-parallel/TMIO/README.md

 <p align="right"><a href="#tmio">⬆</a></p>

 ### Online Analysis:
 The code needs to be compiled with the library ([IOR example](/examples/IOR/README.md#instructions)).
-Basically, three steps need to be performed:
+Three steps need to be performed:
   1. The library needs to be included in the code:
 		```C++
 		// Somewhere at the beginning of the code